 Typical patterns of warranty fraud

 Warranty fraud is committed by sales or service partners as well as by end clients.
-Employees of a service center of Electronics Company Toshiba were involved in such a case.
-The initial observation: the partner's employees settled over 60 percent of the warranty cases which they declared to Toshiba within two days while all other partners required a significantly longer time.
-The investigation revealed that fraudsters had entirely fabricated end clients and claims for numerous warranty cases.
+In fact, the employees of a service center of Electronics Company Toshiba were involved in such a case.
+The suspicion arose, because the partner's employees settled over 60 percent of the warranty cases which they declared to Toshiba within two days, while all other partners required a significantly longer time.
+The investigation revealed that both end clients and claims for numerous warranty cases were fabricated by fraudsters.

 Service abuse by end clients is marked by different typical patterns.
 This is how Cisco, the provider of high quality network solutions, suffered damages in the millions: using false names and addresses, one criminal ordered and obtained hundreds of replacement parts.
-He then sold them on over the Internet.
-The fraudster benefited from special warranty benefits by which a client immediately received replacement parts, even before returning the defective components.
-In the Cisco case –typical for this type of warranty fraud – the manufacturer received either worthless parts or no parts at all.
+Said criminal sold these parts on over the Internet, while he benefited from special warranty policy according to which a client immediately received replacement parts, even before returning the defective components.
+In this particular case –typical for this type of warranty fraud – the manufacturer received either worthless parts or no parts at all.